MaximilianPi/Pichler-and-Hartig-Causal-ML/README.md

 ### Prediction error of scenarios

+Fig. S8 shows the MSE of the predictions on the holdouts for the different ML algorithms and different number of observations of the data-poor scenarios (see main text).

 <figure>
 <img src="figures/fig-Fig_S8-1.png" id="fig-Fig_S8"
 alt="Figure S 12: Prediction error (mean square error, MSE) of data poor simulations with optimal hyperparameters either tuned after the best MSE of the effect size (red) or the best MSE of the prediction error (blue)." />